-Details of the direct cost of each measure per property type and customer grouping (non-priority / priority).
-The Primary Bidder must provide data to support the costs entered.
-If using previous PIR data, please ensure to use costs from 18/19 and current 19/20 schemes if available.
-If there are any significant variations to average measure costs from a similar scheme run in a previous NISEP year, the Primary Bidder must explain with supporting documentation.
+- Details of the direct cost of each measure per property type and customer grouping (non-priority / priority).
+The Primary Bidder must provide supporting data to support the costs entered, for example, quotations / tender documents If using previous PIR data, please ensure to use costs from 19/20 and current 20/21 schemes if available.
+If there are any significant variations to average measure costs from a similar scheme run in a previous NISEP year, the Primary Bidder must explain with supporting documentation, such as guotations from manufacturers or installers.
 If PIR data is not available please provide other supporting evidence such as quotations etc. All direct costs associated with a measure install must be included in the "cost of measure" cell on the scheme submission spreadsheet.
-The costs entered must be accurate and to the best of the Primary Bidder's knowledge at time of submission

-Details of the amount of Primary Bidder, customer & third party financial contribution per measure

-A forecast of the total level of indirect (management and administration) costs
+The initial survey should also be incorportated into the 'cost of measure' with post installation surveys and quality monitoring inspected inserted as indirect costs.
+The costs entered must be accurate and to the best of the Primary Bidder's knowledge at time of submission. - Details of the amount of Primary Bidder, customer & third party financial contribution per measure - A forecast of the total level of indirect (management and administration) costs